w0mbat/leap_sphero/README.md

-#Experiment using the Leap Motion to control the robotic Sphero ball.
+# Experiment using the Leap Motion to control the robotic Sphero ball.

-####To run this app, follow these steps:
+#### To run these apps, follow these steps:

 1. Clone this repo.
-2. Install node on your computer if you haven't already http://nodejs.org
+2. Install node on your computer if you haven't already http://nodejs.org (v0.12.x didn´t work for me, downgraded to 0.10.38).
 3. Run 'npm install' in your terminal to install the dependencies needed.
 4. To find the reference of the Sphero on your computer, run 'ls /dev/tty.Sphero*' in your Terminal and copy the path returned.
-5. Paste this path in the index.js file when the 'device' variable is declared.
+5. Paste this path in the index.js files within the my_modules folder when the 'device' variable is declared.
 6. Enable the bluetooth connection on your computer.
-7. Run 'node index.js' in your terminal.
+7. Run 'node gesture.js' or 'node handfollow.js' in your terminal.

 And you're done!
 You should see the Sphero connected in your terminal.